petercorke/RVC3-python/README.md

 >>>
 ```

-This provides an interactive Python (IPython) session with all the Toolboxes
+This provides an interactive Python
+([IPython](https://ipython.readthedocs.io/en/stable)) session with all the Toolboxes and
-preloaded, and ready to go.
+supporting packages imported, and ready to go.
 It's a highly capable, convenient, and
 "MATLAB-like" workbench environment for robotics and computer vision.

 For example to load an ETS model of a Panda robot, solve a forward kinematics